briatte/parlnet/DATA.md

 	- `modularity`: empirical party-based [modularity](http://arxiv.org/abs/physics/0602124 "Newman 2006")
 	- `modularity_maximized`: [maximized modularity](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1437055 "Waugh et al. 2012"), using [Walktrap](http://arxiv.org/abs/physics/0512106 "Pons and Latapy 2005") over random steps 1-50
 	- `modularity_ratio`: empirical / maximized modularity ratio

+Note -- there are no constituencies in the Belgian Senate, and Swiss constituencies are coded in multilingual French/German/Italian text instead of a link to a Wikipedia entry.

 It is also technically feasable to build and plot the networks as bipartite graphs, with bills as the primary mode and sponsors as the secondary mode, by using [sparse matrixes](http://solomonmessing.wordpress.com/2012/09/30/working-with-bipartiteaffiliation-network-data-in-r/) and only slightly different visualization code.
 The bills, however, have very little attributes of their own (only a few chambers provide keywords or legislative outcomes).